 What if you don’t get your information or money in on time and don’t contact us to work out alternate arrangements, and don’t respond to our attempts to contact you, and we eventually cancel your registration?

-You don’t get your deposit back.
-Don’t test our patience by asking.
+Sorry, you don’t get your deposit back.

 How to change a registration from one session to another